fonttools/fontbakery/README.md

 Releases to PyPI are performed by updating the version metadata on `setup.py` and then running the following commands (with the proper version number and date):

 ```
+# cleanup
 rm build/ -rf
 rm dist/ -rf
+rm venv/ -rf

+# create a fresh python virtual env
+virtualenv venv
+. venv/bin/activate

+# Remove the '-git' suffix and bump up the version number on setup.py
+vim setup.py
+git add setup.py
+git commit -m "Updating version in preparation for a new release"

+# install fontbakery on it and run our code tests
+python setup.py install
+pip install pytest
+pytest Lib/fontbakery --verbose

+# crate the package
 python setup.py bdist_wheel

-twine upload dist/*
+# Register a git tag for this release and publish it
 git tag -a v0.3.2 -m "FontBakery version 0.3.2 (2017-Oct-11)"
 git push upstream --tags

+# and finally upload the new package to PyPI
+twine upload dist/*

+# Then we append a '-git' suffix on setup.py
+vim setup.py
+git add setup.py
+git commit -m "Adding '-git' to version for the next release cycle"
 ```

-We also keep setup.py with a '-git' prefix in the version number during development cycles (such as 'v0.3.2-git' meaning v0.3.2 plus further development changes).
+We keep setup.py with a '-git' suffix in the version number during development cycles (such as 'v0.3.2-git' meaning v0.3.2 plus further development changes).

 ### Self-tests using pytest